Henry Hampton Collection

 Henry Hampton Film Series

-The Henry Hampton Film Series premiered in 2014 and seeks to share documentary films made by filmmakers of color or that depict the stories of often underrepresented groups with a focus on the African American experience.
-The Henry Hampton Film Series is a great opportunity for audiences to see first-run documentaries before their general release and to meet and talk to visiting filmmakers.
-The Henry Hampton Film Series is a co-presentation of the Washington University Libraries and Cinema St. Louis.
+The Henry Hampton Film Series premiered in 2014 and seeks to share documentary films made by filmmakers of color or that depict the stories of often underrepresented groups, with a focus on the African American experience.
+It is a great opportunity for audiences to see first-run documentaries before their general release and to meet and talk to visiting filmmakers.
+The Henry Hampton Film Series is a co-presentation of the WashU Libraries and Cinema St. Louis.

-Henry Hampton (1940-98) was a St. Louis native and 1961 graduate of Washington University.
+Henry Hampton (1940-98) was a St. Louis native and graduated in 1961 from WashU.
 In 1968, he established his Boston-based company Blackside, Inc. Blackside quickly became the largest African-American-owned film production company of its time.
 Hampton’s works chronicle the 20th century’s great political and social movements, focusing on the lives of the poor and disenfranchised.

-The Henry Hampton Collection is housed at Washington University Film & Media Archive.
-The 35,000-plus items in the Collection include film and videotape, photographs, scripts, storyboards, producers’ notes, interviews, music, narration, posters, study guides, books, and other materials.
+The Henry Hampton Collection is housed at the WashU Libraries Film & Media Archive.
+Its 35,000-plus items include film and videotape, photographs, scripts, storyboards, producers’ notes, interviews, music, narration, posters, study guides, books, and other materials.

 Previous screenings in the Henry Hampton Film Series